matteoserva/GraphLLM/README.md

 There are optional dependencies for the extra features:
 - pdfminer.six for converting PDF files
-- justpy for the web server
 - selenium for the web scraping tool
 - firefox and its Webdriver, for the web scraping tool
+- openai and groq API

 Install the python dependencies with

-`pip3 install selenium readabilipy html2text pdfminer.six justpy`
+`pip3 install selenium readabilipy html2text pdfminer.six openai groq`

 ### setup the connection with the llama.cpp server
 Steps to configure a connection with [llama.cpp](https://github.com/ggerganov/llama.cpp)